Supereviil/micronote/README.md

 ---

 ## license

-mit license. see `LICENSE` for details.
+MIT license. see `LICENSE` for details.

 ---

 ## credits

-(c) 2026 Superevil Enterprises
+© 2026 Superevil Enterprises